 More information on species and habitats are available in:

-We are the competent authority for land damage and water damage.
-Marine Scotland and Scottish Natural Heritage are the competent authorities for damage to habitats and protected species.
+We are the competent authority for land damage and non-marine water damage.
+Marine Scotland is the competent authority for marine water damage.
+Marine Scotland and NatureScot are the competent authorities for damage to habitats and protected species.

 If you or your activities have caused or threaten to cause environmental damage you must: